+- Prepare for nighttime.
 When it’s time for bed, take extra steps to make your child comfortable.
-Have them wear Pull-Ups® Night*Time Training Pants because they have extra absorbency and help maintain consistency with potty training.
+If your child needs extra protection at night, have him wear Pull-Ups® Night*Time Training Pants because they have extra absorbency and help maintain consistency with potty training.
 Also make sure that your child’s path to the bathroom is well lit — and free of toys.
-Keep a nightlight on in the bathroom overnight, so your child can find everything they need.
+Keep a nightlight on in the bathroom overnight, so your child can find everything he needs.

 - Limit fluids before bedtime.
 Some toddlers get used to taking a bottle or sippy-cup to bed to help get to sleep.
 But this can cause your tot to have to go potty during the night.
 Avoid leaving full cups of water near the bed, and instead offer one small drink of water to your child before you tuck her in.